JoeyStanley/jekyll-for-designers/_posts/2022-12-14-new-publication-in-linguistics-vanguard.md

 > The set of observations that are excluded in these steps is fixed: regardless of the normalization procedure, whether outliers have been removed, or how the vowels are classified, the exact same set of observations will be excluded each time.

 These functions are all similar in that they remove data that is not needed or wanted for the current analysis, but is otherwise good.
+This similarity is visualized by clumping them together within a single block.
 I argue that because this is good data, it should only be removed at the very end of the pipeline, even after normalization.

 So then I go and explore each pair of steps in my recommended order.
 Allophones should be classified before removing outliers because it just makes sense to do so.
 Also, failing to do so will make Pillai scores go up because you artificially draw two vowel classes together.
 Outliers should be removed before normalization because you don't want outliers to mess up the normalization.